denniskigen/ampath-forms-old/docs/getting-started/edit_a_form.md

 # Edit a Form

+Here are instructions for how to edit a form using the Form Builder.

 ## Step 1.
 Find the Form

-Search for the Form you want to work on using the search input at the top right hand section of the forms.
+Begin by searching for the form you want to work on by typing the form name in the search input at the top right-hand section of the Forms List.
 Alternatively, use the pagination controls at the bottom of the page to navigate the Forms List.

 ![Forms list](/img/forms-list.png)

 ## Step 2.
 Launch the Form in Edit mode

-Click on the pen icon icon next to the right of the Form name in the Forms List to launch it in the Schema Editor.
+Click the pen icon to the right of the form name in the Forms List to launch it in the Schema Editor.

 ![Launch form](/img/launch-form.png)